Mar 4, 2022

 [ARCHIVE CLIP: To cut a long story short, he suggested it was sent here by an alien civilization from the other side of the universe.]

-[ARCHIVE CLIP: Where of those spaceships crashed into the early Earth, its cargo of bacteria spilled out and eventually became us.
+[ARCHIVE CLIP: One of those spaceships crashed into the early Earth, its cargo of bacteria spilled out and eventually became us.
 And that's honestly how Francis Crick the Nobel Prize winner saw the beginning of life on this planet.]

-LULU: Than a lightning bolt.
+LULU: Than a lightning bolt?

-MATT: Than a lightning bolt.
+MATT: Than a lightning bolt?

-LULU: Whaaat?!
+LULU: What?

-NICK LANE: If you interact…
+NICK LANE: But if you interact ...

 CANDICE: From space?